-- Brown sugar– Just a pinch to balance out the salty and spicy flavors.
+- Brown sugar.
+Just a pinch to balance out the salty and spicy flavors.

-Add everything into a small bowl and whisk together.
-Transfer the sauce into a serving dish and enjoy with fresh potstickers or dumplings.
+- Serve.
+Transfer the sauce to a serving dish and enjoy with fresh potstickers or dumplings.

 - Omit the sweetness.
 If you prefer a more umami and spicy sauce, skip the brown sugar completely.